Tool-Augmented Retrieval

 Schick et al. (2023) (Schick et al., 2023) introduced Toolformer, which teaches LLMs to use external tools in a self-supervised manner, eliminating the need for human demonstrations.
 The key idea is to let the LLM annotate its own training data with tool calls: (1) generate candidate tool-call insertions at each position in the training text, (2) execute the tool calls, (3) retain only the tool calls that reduce the model's perplexity on subsequent tokens (i.e., the tool call actually helps the model's predictions).
 The model is then fine-tuned on this self-annotated dataset.

-Toolformer demonstrated that a 6.7B parameter model with tool access (search engine, calculator, calendar, translation API, question-answering system) can outperform a 175B parameter model without tools on several knowledge-intensive tasks.
-This result underscores a key insight: tool augmentation is a form of efficiency -- using external tools allows a smaller model to match a much larger one, because the tools provide capabilities (precise calculation, up-to-date information) that would otherwise require enormous parametric capacity.
+Toolformer demonstrated that a 6.7B parameter model with tool access (search engine, calculator, calendar, translation API, question-answering system) can outperform a 175B parameter model without tools on math and reasoning benchmarks (SVAMP, ASDiv, MAWPS) and LAMA-style factual completion.
+Notably, the gains do not extend uniformly: on open-domain QA benchmarks (TriviaQA, WebQuestions, Natural Questions), Toolformer still falls short of GPT-3, which the authors attribute to its weak built-in search engine.
+This result underscores a key insight: where the tools are strong, tool augmentation is a form of efficiency, since using external tools allows a smaller model to match a much larger one because the tools provide capabilities (precise calculation, up-to-date information) that would otherwise require enormous parametric capacity.

 ReAct: Reasoning + Acting